-A limited number of courses offered through SCNM's degree programs may be available to the public as "non-degree."
+A limited number of courses offered through Sonoran University's degree programs may be available to the public as non-degree coursework.
 Interested individuals must complete an Application for Non-Degree Coursework, available from the Registrar's Office, and pay the appropriate fee for the non-degree course prior to the start of the course (see Tuition and Fees).
 A minimum of a bachelor's degree or equivalent is required to enroll.
-An official transcript from an accredited institution reflecting a bachelor's degree must be received directly by SCNM.
-The same add/drop policies apply for non-degree coursework.
-(See Adding and Dropping Courses.)

-Some SCNM didactic courses may require prior faculty and/or Program Dean approval.
-Courses available for non-degree enrollment may not be audited (exception: see Alumni Non-Degree Enrollment), must be taken for a grade, and require completion of all course requirements.
-Individuals will be considered for non-degree status on a space-available basis.
+An official transcript from an accredited institution reflecting a bachelor's degree must be received directly by Sonoran University.
+The same add/drop policies apply for nondegree coursework (see Adding and Dropping Courses).
+Some Sonoran University didactic courses may require prior approval by faculty and/or the program dean.
+Courses available for non-degree enrollment may not be audited, must be taken for a grade, and require completion of all course requirements.
+Individuals will be considered for nondegree status on a space-available basis.
 When admitted with a non-degree status, an individual may enroll for a maximum of two courses per quarter.
-A maximum of 12 credit hours completed in non-degree status may be used for transfer or for fulfilling degree requirements for the Doctor of Naturopathic Medicine program at SCNM.
-A maximum of 4 credit hours completed in non-degree status may be used for transfer or for fulfilling degree requirements for the Master of Science degree program at SCNM.
+A maximum of 12 credit hours completed in non-degree status may be used for transfer or for fulfilling degree requirements for the Doctor of Naturopathic Medicine program at Sonoran University.
+A maximum of 4 credit hours completed in nondegree status may be used for transfer or for fulfilling degree requirements for the Master of Science degree program at Sonoran University.